1. Tutoring provides one-on-one attention

-One of the reasons kids are falling behind with virtual learning is the learning environment makes it more difficult for teachers to interact individually with their students.
+One of the reasons kids are falling behind after virtual learning is the learning environment makes it more difficult for teachers to interact individually with their students.
+Even where students have returned to the classroom, restrictions may still impact learning.
 Students cannot get a quick answer to their question or have a teacher come to their desk to show them how to do something.
-Tutoring can give students that one-on-one attention they have missed in the virtual classroom.
+Tutoring can give students more one-on-one attention to help students excel or catch up.

-Students are losing some of their study skills with the unexpected shift to virtual learning.
-With tutoring, those study skills can get re-learned.
+Students are losing some of their study skills after the unexpected shift to virtual learning and necessary changes to in-person education resulting from the COVID-19 pandemic.
+With tutoring, those study skills can be learned again.
 Tutors not only help students with academics, but also with time management skills, learning plans, and test preparation.
-Since virtual learning requires more self-direction than students are used to, this can be invaluable in the fight against COVID-19 learning loss.
+Since virtual learning and changes to classrooms may require more self-direction than students are used to, tutoring can be a useful tool to prevent learning loss and help students improve.

-The world for today’s students has been turned upside down.
-School as they know it is no longer there, and this new reality has hurt the self-esteem and confidence of even the brightest students.
+The world for students, and everybody, has been turned upside down.
+School as they knew it is forever changed.
+This new reality has hurt the self-esteem and confidence of even the brightest students.
 Working directly with a tutor has been shown to improve self-esteem and confidence.
-By building up students with tutoring, families can help reduce the confidence-destroying effects of virtual learning.
+By building up students with tutoring, families can help boost self-confidence and reduce the ill effects of virtual learning and classroom changes.

 Sometimes, learning loss is less about falling behind and more about not reaching full potential.
-Challenging bright learners is difficult in a remote environment, and most teachers were thrown into virtual teaching without any time to prepare.
-A tutor can help provide a challenge to students who are bored or not achieving because of the lack of advanced instruction in the virtual learning environment.
+Challenging bright learners is difficult in a remote environment, and many may be trying to get ahead again.
+A tutor can help provide a challenge to students who are bored or not achieving because of the lack of advanced instruction in their learning environment.

-If you fear that COVID learning loss is hurting your child, tutoring could be the answer.
+If you fear that COVID learning loss impacted your child, tutoring may be the answer.
 Find a tutor in your area, and write up a tutoring contract to get started.
-A contract will protect both you and your tutor while ensuring all expectations are clearly defined.
+A contract will protect both you and your tutor while making sure that all expectations are clearly defined.

-In addition to learning loss, COVID has created unique legal concerns for individuals and families across the country.
+In addition to learning loss, COVID created unique legal concerns for individuals and families across the country.
 Visit the Rocket Lawyer COVID Legal Center to learn more about what you can do to protect yourself.
-If you have a legal question, reach out to a Rocket Lawyer On Call® attorney for fast and affordable answers.
+If you have a legal question, reach out to a Rocket Lawyer network attorney for fast and affordable answers.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.